George and Junior

 George and Junior are cartoon characters, two anthropomorphic bears created by Tex Avery for Metro-Goldwyn-Mayer.
-All of the George and Junior shorts were directed by Tex Avery in the 1940s.
+All of the George and Junior shorts were directed by Avery in the 1940s.
 They appeared in four cartoons: Henpecked Hoboes (1946), Hound Hunters (1947), Red Hot Rangers (1947), and Half-Pint Pygmy (1948).

 History

 The cartoons would usually follow the misadventures of two bears inspired by George and Lennie from John Steinbeck's Of Mice and Men: George, the short, short-tempered, intelligent one (voiced by Dick Nelson) and Junior, the tall, dim-witted, strong one (voiced by Tex Avery).
 George would usually come up with a plan to fix their current situation.
 Junior would accidentally mess it up somehow, then George would get angry and say "Bend over, Junior", and, when Junior does so, George delivers a hard kick to his rear end.

 Appearances

-The characters' looks and voices were altered for their fourth appearance.
+The characters' designs and voices were altered for their fourth appearance.

-A gray-purple version of George made a headshot cameo appearance during the final scene of the 1988 film Who Framed Roger Rabbit (the octopus from Half-Pint Pygmy also made a cameo as a bartender at The Ink and Paint Club).
+A gray-purple version of George made a brief headshot cameo during the final scene of the 1988 Disney/Amblin film Who Framed Roger Rabbit.
+The octopus from Half-Pint Pygmy also made a cameo as a bartender at The Ink and Paint Club.
 Junior was planned to have a cameo in the film, but was later dropped for unknown reasons.
+George and Junior were also planned to appear in the deleted scene of Marvin Acme's funeral alongside other famous cartoon characters, according to one of the storyboards of the scene.
 They would later make appearances in Dark Horse Comics with Tex Avery's Wolf and Red and Screwy Squirrel.

-Later, they were brought back to life by Pat Ventura on the Hanna-Barbera anthology franchise What a Cartoon! in the 1990s voiced by John Rubinow and Tony Pope, respectively.
+In 1995, George and Junior were featured in two segments of What a Cartoon!, respectively voiced by John Rubinow and Tony Pope.

 Lucky Ducky was originally planned to feature George and Junior.

-In 2019, both George and Junior make an appearance as zoo catchers in the fourth season of The Tom and Jerry Show episode called "Shadow of a Doubt".
-They also make various cameos in the series.
-In the show, George is voiced by Ben Diskin, while Junior is voiced by Stephen Stanton.
+In 2019, both George and Junior make an appearance as zoo catchers in The Tom and Jerry Show episode "Shadow of a Doubt".
+They also make various cameos in some episodes of the series.
+George is voiced by Ben Diskin, while Junior is voiced by Stephen Stanton.